 How Much Will This Cost Me?

 If you hire our explosion lawyers to represent you, you will not need to pay us unless we win your case.
-Because we are a successful law firm (recent $45 million recover and many other multimillion-dollar cases), we have the resources to foot the bill until we win money for you.
+Because we are a successful law firm (recoveries over $10 million), we have the resources to foot the bill until we win money for you.